IBM/storage-fusion/CAS/local-data-caching/README.md

-# [Tech Preview] Local Data Caching for Content Aware Storage (CAS)
+# Local Data Caching for Content Aware Storage (CAS)

-> [!IMPORTANT]
-> *These scripts are provided as a **Tech Preview** tool for installing **IBM Fusion Content-Aware Storage (CAS) service without a remotely mounted IBM Storage Scale filesystem** and all required data services.
-Running this tool against production systems is not supported.*

 This tool deploys a configuration of IBM Fusion services that enable local caching of data from remote S3 buckets for ingestion by CAS.
 This is achieved by setting up an IBM Storage Scale Container Native (formerly known as CNSA) local Scale cluster on OpenShift Container Platform using local Data Foundation (DF) RBD volumes as backing storage devices.